How to: Add a Chart to a Dashboard

 fields

 The first row references the module ID stored in the moduleId Hidden component.
-The second and third rows show which fields you're pulling into the dashboard.
-Here, we'll pull the firstName, middleName, lastName, email, dateOfBirth, investmentAmount, and transferringBank fields.
-The values entered in the Mapping column (moduleId and fields) are native values recognized by the Unqork Designer Platform.
-Add these as shown.
+The second and third rows determine which fields you're displaying in the dashboard.
+Here, you’ll retrieve the firstName, middleName, lastName, email, dateOfBirth, investmentAmount, and transferringBank fields.
+The values entered in the Mapping column (moduleId and fields) are native values to Unqork.

 Configure the Hidden Component

-This is the second Hidden component in this configuration.
-It houses the submission ID.
+The second Hidden component stores the submission ID.

-1. Drag and drop a Hidden component onto your canvas.
-Place your Hidden component below your Plug-In.
+1. Drag and drop a Hidden component onto your canvas, placing it below your Plug-In component.

-2. Enter submissionId in the Property ID and Label Text.
+2. In the Property ID and Label Text fields, enter submissionId.

 Configure the ViewGrid Component

-Next, let's bring a ViewGrid component in to display your dashboard.
+Next, let's add a ViewGrid component to display your dashboard.

-1. Drag and drop a ViewGrid component onto the canvas.
-Place your ViewGrid below the submissionId Hidden component.
+1. Drag and drop a ViewGrid component onto the canvas, placing it below the submissionId Hidden component.

 ID